-While purchasing an indoor exercise bike, the most common thing which sellers or any other guider emphasize to mention is resistance.
-But the most common question that comes in the buyers mind is that what recumbent bike resistance is and why it is so important.
+While purchasing an indoor exercise bike, the most common thing which sellers or any other guide emphasize to mention is resistance.
+But the most common question that comes in the buyer’s mind is what recumbent bike resistance is and why it is so important.

 So as like traditional bikes feature gears to set the speed to withstand the road types.
 The floor-bounded bikes also need something that could maintain the pace of riding, and that is resistance.